l-gorman/rhomis-docs/source/developer-guide.rst

     For more information, please see :ref:`survey_builder_dev`.

-The survey builder is the first place a user should land when they decide to use RHoMIS 2.0.
+#.
+The user visits the survey builder.
-When accessing the survey builder, the user will be prompted to create an account or login.
-The survey builder will send a request to the user authentication system.
+#.
+They login or create an account
+#.
+The survey builder sends a request to the authentication API.
-See the :ref:`user_authentication_summary` for more details about user login and registration.
+#.
+If registering, the authentication service makes an account on ODK central.
+(The user can then login)
-Once a user is logged in, they will be able to create projects and forms using the survey builder.
+#.
+Once logged in, the user can create forms and projects.
-This sends requests through the Auth API and creates the forms in ODK Central.
-Simultaneously, this information is sent to the RHoMIS database.
+#.
+Form and project creation is done through the authentication API.
+The authentication API stores project and form information, and ensures that this is added to the RHoMIS database.

 Data collection
 ******************************